openflighthpc/flight-inventory/README.md

 and any nested zips are processed.
 Only bottom level .zips are processed so don't allow any asset's data to be sibling to a .zip.
 Each zip must contain a `lshw-xml` and a `lsblk-a-P` file.
 A `groups` file will be processed if it exists.

+The `import-hunter` command processes a list of nodes saved as a YAML which has been created via the data collection tool Flight Hunter.

 `create` opens an editor allowing for the creation of a new asset.